Urisprecher/Bio_Imaging_analysis/README.md

   - Data imputation and normalization step - includes imputation based on median values and normalization using - z score, min-max, central log, logarithmic scale, box-cox, Q-Q plots and histograms will be genertaed for each method.
   - Choice of normalization method to end analysis.
 * A dashobard will be generated to simplify the examination of results.
   ### Output data is optimized for statistics and final visualzation.

+## Refernces :
+-